bugsnag/bugsnag-java/README.md

 The Bugsnag Notifier for Java gives you instant notification of exceptions thrown from your Java applications.
-The notifier hooks into `Thread.UncaughtExceptionHandler`, which means any uncaught exceptions will trigger a notification to be sent to your Bugsnag project.
+The notifier hooks into `Thread.UncaughtExceptionHandler`, so any uncaught exceptions in your app will be sent to your Bugsnag dashboard.

 [Bugsnag](https://bugsnag.com) captures errors in real-time from your websites and mobile applications, helping you to understand and resolve them